List of Marvel Comics characters: C: Caesar Cicero in other media

 Caesar Cicero appears in the Spider-Man episode "Wrath of the Sub-Mariner", voiced by Vic Perrin.

 Clash

-Clash, (Clayton Cole) is a supervillain in American comic books published by Marvel Comics.
-Clash first appears in The Amazing Spider-Man Volume 3, #1 (June 2014) and was created by Dan Slott and Ramon Perez.
+Clash (Clayton Cole) is a supervillain in American comic books published by Marvel Comics.
+Clash first appears in The Amazing Spider-Man (vol. 3) #1 (June 2014) and was created by Dan Slott and Ramon Perez.
 The character has a brief criminal career, reforms and works for Parker Industries, and then returns to his criminal roots during the "Civil War II" storyline.

-As a child, Clayton Cole sees Peter Parker's Masked Marvel wrestle Crusher Hogan.
+As a child, Clayton Cole witnessed Peter Parker wrestle Crusher Hogan under the alias Masked Marvel.
 He then begins to work on technology so that he can be like the "Masked Marvel", taking the name Clash.
 During his first foray as Clash, he comes into conflict with Spider-Man, is defeated, and sentenced to a youth detention center.
 Upon being released on parole, Clash works as a henchmen for Owl and other supervillains.

-He later reforms and begins working for Parker Industries before returning to crime.
+During the "Spider-Verse" storyline, Clash works for Doctor Minerva, but is convinced to turn against her.
+Upon recognizing him and seeing that he has gone straight, Spider-Man offers Clash a job at Parker Industries, which he accepts.

+During the "Civil War II" storyline, the Inhuman Ulysses Cain has a vision of Clayton Cole becoming Clash again and attacking Spider-Man.
+Clayton later meets with Mendel Stromm, who recruits him to attack Norman Osborn and Harry Osborn.
+When Clash states that he was trying to protect Parker Industries from Stromm, Spider-Man stated that he caused harm with his technology, caused millions of dollars' worth of damages, and violated his parole.
+However, Clash does not agree with Spider-Man's proposal to discontinue his work on his sonic technology and decides to return to crime.